brillout/wildcard-api/readme.md

 Both gRPC and Wildcard are RPC tools.
 While gRPC focuses on cross-platform support (Go, Python, Java, C++, ...), Wildcard only supports the Browser - Node.js stack.
-This allows Wildcard to have a simple design and to be super easy to use.
+This allows Wildcard to have a simple design and to be very easy to use.

 RPC is increasingly used to create backend APIs as they are most of the time internal: